 Read an interview with Steve from the 2018 summer edition of the Stowe Guide & Magazine.

 Randy has an extensive background in the energy field, where he served as a program manager, regulator, lobbyist, and manager.
 His expertise extends into renewable energy, efficiency, and smart grid.
 Randy has an MBA and small business management experience.

 Not just an office guy, Randy's personal building projects were still standing last time he checked.
 You may also see him on the ice, slopes, or stage in Stowe.
 Randy lives in Elmore with his wife and daughter.

-SHAWN THOMPSON, EIT
+SHAWN THOMPSON, PMP

 BRYAN KELLEY, PMP

 Born and raised on the seacoast north of Boston, Bryan learned his carpentry skills in his family’s cabinet shop.
 After earning a marketing degree from the University of Vermont, Bryan returned home for the beginning of his construction career.
 Bryan finds custom home construction exciting and loves unique designs.
 He is a certified Project Management Professional (PMP).

 An avid snowboarder, hiker, and kayaker, Vermont’s beauty and active lifestyle lured him back.
 Bryan now lives in Stowe with his wife Tara and son Finn.